hannahxsong/PantryPal/DESIGN.md

 I implemented user authentication using Flask-Login, which handles sessions automatically.
 The `User` model needs to implement certain methods (`is_authenticated`, `is_active`, `is_anonymous`, `get_id`) that Flask-Login uses to track who's logged in.

-For passwords, I hash them using Werkzeug's `generate_password_hash` before storing in the database, and verify them with `check_password_hash` on login.
-This is important for security - I learned from CS50 that you should never store passwords in plain text.
+For passwords, I hash them using Werkzeug's `generate_password_hash` before storing in the database, and verify them with `check_password_hash` on login, as you should never store passwords in plain text.

 ## API Integration